 Which of the cusps of $\Gamma_1(22)$ are $\Gamma_0(22)$-equivalent to $\infty$.

-So when we "normalize" these cusps, they should all look the same.
+So, if we "normalize" these cusps, i.e. replace them by an equivalent cusp, they should all look the same.
 When we do this over all cusps of $\Gamma_1(22)$, they collapse to the cusps of $\Gamma_0(22)$.

 cs := cusps()$GAMMA0(nn)